mkungla/cryptdatum/README.md

   | <cryptdatum header> <payload>
 ```

-The payload, signature and metadata are stored after the header.
-The structure of the data after the header will depend on the flags and algorithm fields in the header.
+The optional metadata, signature and payload are stored after the header.
+The structure of the data after the header will depend on the flags and feature field values in the header.

 ### Byte Ordering

 All multi-byte values in the Cryptdatum header are stored in little endian byte order.
 This means that the least significant byte (LSB) is stored at the lowest memory address, and the most significant byte (MSB) is stored at the highest memory address.
 That enables modern hardware, access to individual header bytes more efficiently.
-For rest of the data payload, metadata and signature data this requirement does not apply.
+Header, metadata and signature MUST use little endian byte order while data payload this requirement does not apply.
+When implementation needs to store payload in big endian byte order then *DATUM BIG ENDIAN (4096)* flag bit MUST be set.

 ### Constants